CAIDA/bgpstream/pybgpstream/docs/api__pybgpstream.rst

       path.
 E.g. if the filter value `^681_1444_` is used, only elements with an AS path beginning with AS681 followed by AS1444 will be included.

-      The `ipversion` can be used to limit the stream to IPv4 or IPv6 prefixes only.
+      The `ipversion` filter can be used to limit the stream to IPv4 or IPv6 prefixes only.
 Use `4` to get IPv4 only and `6` to get IPv6 only.

+      The `elemtype` filter can be used to limit the stream to only certain element types.
+Possible element types are `ribs`, `withdrawals`, `announcements` and `peerstates`.

       The `community` filter is specified as
       a `asn:value` formatted string, the user can specify the ASn or the value and leave the other field not specified using the `*`.